 Tamworth Conservative Association is made up of many members across the area and aims to build a better Tamworth Constituency by promoting the Conservative cause.

-The Association has the responsibility for supporting and raising funds for our elected MP, Christopher Pincher, as well as Conservative candidates in Local and County Council elections .
+The Association has the responsibility for supporting and raising funds for our parliamentary candidate, Christopher Pincher, as well as Conservative candidates in Local and County Council elections .

 With an active social calendar, suitable for all ages, Tamworth Conservatives organize a wide range of activities from pub quizzes to formal dinners and drinks receptions.

 We invite you to join us at any time throughout the year.